Need help? We are available to speak to you 7 days a weekRead More

 Stage 1: Temporary partner visa (subclass 820)

-To apply for the subclass 820 visa, you must provide evidence to demonstrate that your relationship is genuine and continuing.
-The threshold to satisfy the Australian government is high, so significant documentary evidence is required.
-Other personal documents will also be required, such as your identity documents and character documents.
+To apply for the subclass 820 visa, you must provide evidence to demonstrate that your de facto relationship or marriage is genuine and continuing.
+The threshold to satisfy the Department’s requirements is high, so significant documentary evidence is required.
+Other personal documents will also be required, such as your identity documents and police certificates.

-If satisfied, the Australian government will grant you a subclass 820 visa, which allows you to live, work, study in Australia without restriction for two years until you are eligible to apply for the subclass 801 visa.
+If satisfied, the Department will grant you a subclass 820 visa, which allows you to live, work, and study in Australia while you await a decision on the permanent stage of your application.
 You can also travel in and out of Australia without restriction and can access Medicare.
+Family members included in your application must also meet visa requirements.

 Stage 2: Permanent partner visa (subclass 801)

-Once you have been granted the subclass 801 visa, you are considered a permanent resident and can access the full range of benefits available to Australian permanent residents.
-You can choose to remain a permanent resident or you can choose to apply for citizenship after meeting the relevant residency requirements.
+Once you have been granted the subclass 801 visa, you are considered a permanent resident of Australia and can access the full range of benefits available to permanent residents.
+You can choose to remain a permanent resident, or you can apply for citizenship after meeting the relevant residency requirements.

 If you choose to remain a permanent resident, you will enjoy a 5-year travel facility on your subclass 801 visa.
-That is, you can travel in and out of Australia for up to 5 years on the subclass 801 visa.
-If you wish to continue doing international travel after 5 years, you will need to apply for a Resident Return Visa (subclass 155), and you must renew this visa every 5 years, thereafter.
-Our team of qualified Australian Migration Lawyers can assist you with any Citizenship or Resident Return applications to make it as straightforward as possible.
+This means you can travel in and out of Australia for up to 5 years.
+If you wish to continue to travel internationally after 5 years, you will need to apply for a Resident Return Visa (subclass 155), which may be renewed, provided you meet the criteria.
+Our team of qualified Australian Migration Lawyers can assist you with Citizenship or Resident Return applications to help you navigate the process with confidence.

-Although you are not obliged to become an Australian citizen, there are a number of benefits that come with Australian citizenship, including:
+Although you are not obliged to become an Australian citizen, there are a number of benefits that come with Australian citizenship.
+These include consular services and support whilst overseas, visa-free travel to over 100 countries on an Australian passport, access to Australian government jobs, and freedom from visa compliance requirements.

-• Our team of qualified Australian lawyers draw on their knowledge of relevant legislation and case law in advising you on your Partner visa application and other migration options and strategies available to you
+• Our team of qualified Australian lawyers draws on their knowledge of relevant legislation and case law in advising you on your partner visa application and other migration options and strategies available to you.

 Subclass 820/801 Partner Visa Costs